mcc-us/ea/_posts/2024-09-27-tax-refund-ext.md

+---
+title: Tax Refund Extensions
+layout: post
+---

 In some cases, a late-filed tax return and claiming a tax refund beyond deadline will be honored.
-The IRS will consider many sound reasons with reasonable cause for Jaling to file a tax return, make a deposit, or pay tax when due.
+The IRS will consider many sound reasons with reasonable cause for ?Jaling? to file a tax return, make a deposit, or pay tax when due.
 Sound reasons, if established, include:

 Fire, casualty, natural disaster or other disturbances